Category

 Before designing, each designer researched their assigned station thoroughly.
 They absorbed knowledge like, "This station has this history," or "This culture is deeply rooted here."

 When actually designing, motifs were chosen based on this research.
-However, since computers can create anything, the stamps risked becoming bland and lifeless.
+However, since computers can create anything, the stamps risked becoming bland and impersonal.
 So, we designed the stamps to foster affection through unique characteristics like their inherent blurriness and analog elements.

-Yagi: When you stamp something and think, "Oh, it smudged!" or "It came out too dark," that moment of emotional response is also the moment the stamp becomes yours.
+Yagi: When you stamp something and think, "Oh, it smudged!" or "It came out too dark," that moment of emotional connection is also the moment the stamp becomes yours.
 You could even say it becomes a part of you.
 That's precisely why we focused on details like designing them to look intentionally smudged.

 Fukuoka: Each person records stations within their own smartphone.
 By doing so, memories of each station are recorded.
 And that connects to collecting Japan itself.
 Since everyone's Japan—their "MY JAPAN"—is different, the title became "MY JAPAN RAILWAY."